 The organisers are now looking for:

-- Nominations for speakers (you can nominate yourself), just fill out this form.
+- Nominations for speakers (you can nominate yourself)

 - Exhibitors - you can book a stand.
 You get a number of complimentary tickets, and this can be doubled, to help bring targeted members of the public along.
 If you're interested in this please get in touch with me.